floraison/flor/doc/glossary.md

 define f x
   x * 3
 ```
-("def" sets the reference of the new fucntion in f.ret, it gets picked by "set" and placed in the variable 'f')
+("def" sets the reference of the new function in f.ret, it gets picked by "set" and placed in the variable 'f')

 Flor wants [functions](#function), [procedures](#procedure), and [taskers](#tasker) calls to look similar.
 A single way to call.